vbaconnet-ledger/developer-portal/_docs/non-dapp/use-cases.md

 Use [requestAccount](https://github.com/LedgerHQ/live-app-sdk/blob/main/docs/reference/classes/LedgerLivePlatformSDK.md#requestaccount) SDK function to retrieve the account the user wants to use to deposit crypto.
 Set the *currencies* parameter to restrict the account list, set the *allowAddAccount* parameter to *true* to allow the user to create an account on the fly.

-You can also use [listAccount](https://github.com/LedgerHQ/live-app-sdk/blob/main/docs/reference/classes/LedgerLivePlatformSDK.md#listaccounts) to get all accounts.

 ## Sell (crypto to fiat swap)

 Use this [function](../howto/sell/)